MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data.md

 - **searchTabClicked** - Determines:
   - Domain information of the search result - for people, chat, messages, and files.
   - If the relevant results are found successfully.
-- **seeAllMeetingParticipants** - Click on **See All** from the meeting details page, or view all participants.
-Logs user data across the calendar funnel, where calendar meeting details play an important role, this helps validate clicks on Dial ins, Teams meetings, RSVP clicks, etc..
+- **seeAllMeetingParticipants** - Select **See All** from the meeting details page, or view all participants.
+Logs user data across the calendar funnel, where calendar meeting details play an important role, this helps validate selections for Dial ins, Teams meetings, RSVPs, etc..
-- **seeMeetingDescription** - Opening the Meeting Details page or clicking **See More** on the Meeting description from the Meeting Details page.
-Data is logged across the calendar funnel, where calendar meeting details play an important role, this helps validate clicks on Dial ins, Teams meetings, RSVP clicks, etc..
+- **seeMeetingDescription** - Opening the Meeting Details page or selecting **See More** on the Meeting description from the Meeting Details page.
+Data is logged across the calendar funnel, where calendar meeting details play an important role, this helps validate selections for Dial ins, Teams meetings, RSVPs, etc..
-- **seeRsvpMeetingOptions** - Click on **Notify Organizer** from the RSVP pop up, or click on **Rsvp** options from the Meeting Details page.
+- **seeRsvpMeetingOptions** - Select **Notify Organizer** from the RSVP pop up, or select **Rsvp** options from the Meeting Details page.
 - **selectActivityType** - Captures select gestures on feed item.
 - **selectCalendarDate** ???
 - **selectDevice** - Selecting a particular device in the displays app.
 - **selectGeneralSetting** - Go to general settings.
 - **selection** - Device contact selected, or company contact selected.
 - **selectMeetingChicklet** | Meeting.
-- **selectMeetingRsvpOption** - Click on the **RSVP** button to choose an option.
+- **selectMeetingRsvpOption** - Select the **RSVP** button to choose an option.
-- **selectMeetingRsvpOptions** - Click on the **RSVP** button to choose an option.
+- **selectMeetingRsvpOptions** - Select the **RSVP** button to choose an option.
 - **selectPersonalList** - Confirms that the user successfully navigated to a personal task list by tapping it.
 - **selectPlannerList** - Confirms that the user successfully navigated to a shared task list by tapping it.
 - **selectSettingOption** - Go to the settings tab from the hamburger menu.